kpzhang/ImageEmotionDetection/README.md

 - `data/kickstarter_data`: images of all crowdfunding project for this study

 ## [Trained Model]
-The trained model can be downloaded [here] (https://kpzhang.github.io/models/model_weights.h5)
+The trained model can be downloaded <a href='https://kpzhang.github.io/models/model_weights.h5'>here</src>

 ## [Run]
 - `FPN_train.py`: Feature Pyramid Network